-Chemotherapy uses powerful drugs to kill cancer cells, control their growth or relieve pain symptoms.
-Chemotherapy may involve a single drug or a combination of two or more drugs, depending on the type of cancer and its rate of progression.
+Chemotherapy drugs kill cancer cells, control their growth or relieve disease-related symptoms.
+Chemotherapy may involve a single drug or a combination of two or more drugs, depending on the type of cancer and how fast it is growing.

 Chemotherapy is administered in several ways: